CloudLabs-MOC/AI-102-AIEngineer/Instructions/01-get-started-cognitive-services.md

     - **Pricing tier**: **Standard S0 (5)**

-    - **By checking this box I acknowledge that I have read and understood all the terms below**: Select the checkbox **(6)**
+    - **By checking this box, I acknowledge that I have read and understood all the terms below**: Select the checkbox **(6)**

       ![Visual Studio Code Icon](./images/a-4.png)

-1. Once the validation passed, click **Create**.
+1. Once the validation passes, click **Create**.

     ![](./images/a-4(1).png)

-1. Wait for deployment to complete, and then view the deployment details.
+1. Wait for the deployment to complete, and then view the deployment details.

 1. Click on **Go to resource**.

     ![Visual Studio Code Icon](./images/a-34(1).png)

-1. From the left navigation menu, select **Resource management (1)** and then click **Keys and Endpoint (2)** under .
+1. From the left navigation menu, select **Resource management (1)** and then click **Keys and Endpoint (2)** under.
 This page contains the information that you will need to connect to your resource and use it from applications you develop.
 Specifically:

     - An HTTP **Endpoint** to which client applications can send requests.